 Insufficient fatliquoring (fat and oil) content may suffer cracking from staking, massaging or flexing.

-1 When crispy dry, prior surface contamination/damages may darkens as soiling particulates resurface.
+1 When crispy dry, prior surface contamination/damages may darken as soiling particulates resurface.

 2 Removes soiling particulates with Eraser-4 for all leathers including nubuck and Eraser-5 for suede.

-3 Stretching the darken areas lightly will also lightens the appearance.
+3 Stretching the darken areas lightly will also lighten the appearance.